The Company

 Why an Adhesive?

 Light-frame wood buildings make up 90% of all residential structures in North America.
-These buildings are based on a wood frame structure and exterior sheathing (integument) of plywood or OSB.
+These buildings are based on a wood frame structure and exterior sheathing (envelope) of plywood or OSB.
 Typical assembly includes framing members attached to each other by large 16d nails.
-The exterior integument is attached to the structural framing with a large number of smaller nails, 6d or 8d.
+The exterior envelope is attached to the structural framing with a large number of smaller nails, 6d or 8d.
 This assembly forms a continuous shell from the peak to the foundation.

 High-velocity wind often violently fluctuates, distributing variable loads over the surface sheathing.
 Where such forces are concentrated, nails can begin to pull out or shear off.

-Optimal engineering designs avoid concentrations of energy and to provide wide load paths from the peak of the roof to the walls, and then to the foundation where the energy can be safely dissipated into the ground.
+Optimal engineering designs avoid concentrations of energy and provide wide load paths from the peak of the roof to the walls, and then to the foundation where the energy can be safely dissipated into the ground.